Best things to do in Vienna

 What is it?
-Vienna’s most venerable cafe commands a queue to rival anything in Soho.
-Opened in 1876, it’s always been a favourite with brainy locals (Trotsky used to read the papers here), and its cathedral-like domed ceilings and accomplished patisserie selection are just as much of a draw now as they were then.
+Vienna’s most venerable cafe commands a queue to rival any London hotspot.
+Opened in 1876, it’s always been a favourite with brainy locals (Trotsky used to read the papers here, don't cha know), and its cathedral-like domed ceilings and accomplished patisserie selection are just as much of a draw now as they were then.

 Why go?
-Waiting in line is a bore, but once you’re inside the glittering decor and world-class cakes and pastries make it all worthwhile.
-Tuck into fluffy pancakes or warm apfelstrudel dusted with icing sugar, then pick up some custard-filled cremeschnitte slices to take away.
+Waiting in line may be a bore, but once you’re inside, the glittering decor and world-class cakes and pastries make it all worthwhile.
+Feeling peckish?
+Tuck into fluffy pancakes or warm apfelstrudel dusted with icing sugar and pick up some custard-filled cremeschnitte slices to take away.

 What is it?
-Vienna’s signature cake, a moreish combo of chocolate sponge, dark chocolate ganache and apricot jam, is a big deal – in fact, Austria has declared December 5 ‘National Sachertorte Day’.
-You can get it in bakeries all over the city, but there’s a fierce rivalry between the two most famous: the Hotel Sacher and Demel.
+Vienna’s signature cake, a moreish combo of chocolate sponge, dark chocolate ganache and apricot jam, is more than just a dessert – in fact, it's so popular that Austria has declared December 5 ‘National Sachertorte Day’.
+Sure, you find this sweet treat in bakeries across the city, but there’s a fierce rivalry between the two most famous: the Hotel Sacher and Demel.
 They’ve even gone to court over it…

 What is it?
 Sigmund Freud, the founder of psychoanalysis, lived at Bergasse 19 until 1938, when the Nazis’ persecution of the city’s Jewish residents forced him and his family to flee to England.
 Today his apartment is a thoughtfully curated museum – you can look around his consulting room (keep an eye out for the famous couch), watch rare archive footage of Freud and read all about his most intriguing patients.